Singular foliations with trivial canonical class: Closed rational differential forms

-In this section we will conclude the proof of our main result.
+In this section we will prove the following result.

-\begin{thm}[Theorem \ref{TI:F} of the Introduction] Let $\F$ be a codimension one foliation with numerically trivial canonical bundle on a projective manifold $X$.
-Then at least one of following assertions hold true. \begin{enumerate} \item[(a)] The foliation $\F$ is defined by a closed meromorphic $1$-form with coefficients in a torsion line bundle and without divisorial components in its zero set. \item[(b)] All the leaves of $\F$ are algebraic. \item[(c)] The foliation $\F$ is uniruled. \end{enumerate} Moreover, if $\F$ is not uniruled then $K \F$ is a torsion line bundle. \end{thm}
+\begin{thm} Let $\F$ be a codimension one foliation with numerically trivial canonical bundle on a projective manifold $X$.
+If the singularities of $\F$ are canonical, then $\F$ is defined by a closed rational $1$-form without divisorial components on its zero set after a finite \'etale covering, or $\F$ is an isotrivial fibration.
+Otherwise, $\F$ is uniruled. \end{thm}

-Let us briefly recall what we already know.
-On the one hand, if $\F$ does not satisfy none of the conclusions of Theorem \ref{T:F} then Corollary \ref{C:truquesujo} and Corollary \ref{C:p<>q} imply that the singular set of $\F$ has at least one component of codimension two, and that the general point of every component of $\sing(\F)$ the foliation admits a local holomorphic first integral.
-On the other hand, Theorem \ref{TI:E} implies that $\F$ is transversely projective.
-We will use this information to proof the existence of a divisor satisfying the hypothesis of the lemma below.